SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Courses defined: 1 (Uncategorized)
 - All dishes assigned to "Uncategorized" course (1529)

-**⚠️ DOCUMENTATION OUTDATED:** Database status is "suspended" (source of truth - restaurant not active on frontend) but restaurant is listed in Restaurants-active.md (documentation may be outdated)
+**⚠️ STATUS CORRECTION NEEDED:** Database status is "suspended" but restaurant is listed in Restaurants-active.md as active (database status needs correction to match active list)

 **⚠️ DATA QUALITY CONCERN:** Only 5 dishes is suspiciously low.
 This pattern suggests:
 - Incomplete menu migration, OR